What Does it Take to Be an Amusement or Recreation Attendant?

 - Adobe Systems Adobe PageMaker

-What education is needed to be an Amusement or Recreation Attendant?
+How Long Does it Take to Become an Amusement or Recreation Attendant?

 Where Amusement and Recreation Attendants Work